Annual conferences

 Our unique annual conferences are the largest gatherings of the chromium industry and offer attendees the opportunity to gain valuable market insights, hear industry experts, keep up-to-date with industry issues and to access invaluable networking opportunities.

-An outlook of China and International chrome markets!
+An outlook of European and International chrome markets!

 Schedule